SpatialTranscriptomicsResearch/st_spot_detector/README.md

 # ST Alignment

 A web tool to do automatic spot detections and positional adjustments for ST Datasets.
-The arrays used to generate ST Datasets may contain positional variations due printing artifacts.
-This web tool aims to detect the correct position using the HE image with the overlay of the spots and then generate a file that can be used to adjust the ST data.
+The arrays used to generate ST Datasets may contain positional variations due to printing artifacts.
+This web tool aims to detect the correct position using the HE image with the overlay of the spots and then generate a file that can be used to adjust the coordinates of ST data.

 NOTE that this software is not functional as it is in an early stage of development.